Please read the 2017 CDC guidelines for cleaning breast pumps and parts.

 The above website proceeds to explain the steps involved in cleaning and sterilizing:

 - Wash bottles and feeding equipment thoroughly in hot soapy water.
-If using feeding bottles, use clean bottle and teat brushes to scrub the inside and outside of the bottles and teats to ensure all remaining feed is removed.
+Use clean bottle and teat brushes to scrub the inside and outside of bottles and teats.
+Make sure any traces of milk or formula are cleaned off.

-- Rinse the bottles and feeding equipment well in hot water and air dry it, or wash it in a dishwasher.
+- Rinse the bottles and feeding equipment well in hot water.
+Leave them to air dry, or else wash in a dishwasher.

 To sterilise by boiling:

-- Place the bottles, feeding equipment and preparation utensils in a pot if you use glass bottles, a clean cloth in the bottom of the pot may stop bottles from chipping.
+- Put the bottles, feeding equipment and preparation utensils in a pot.
+If using glass bottles, put a clean cloth in the bottom of the pot to help prevent chipping.

-- Fill the pot with water, high enough to cover everything.
+- Fill the pot with water.
+The water level should be high enough to cover all the feeding equipment.

-- Use clean tongs to lift the bottles out and place them on a clean dry surface.
+- Use clean tongs to lift out the feeding equipment.
+Place on a clean dry surface.

-- If equipment is not used immediately cover and store in a clean place.
-Store bottles with the teat upside-down in the bottle, or cover the teat with the sterile cap.
+- If you aren’t using the feeding equipment straight away, cover and store in a clean place.
+Bottles should be stored with the teat upside-down in the bottle, or else cover the teat with the sterile cap.

 For other methods of sterilisation follow the manufacturer’s instructions carefully.
 These methods include: